-What Was Vanced MicroG?
+What Was YouTube Vanced MicroG?

-- Push notifications (FCM): Receive notifications for new uploads and comments
+- Push notifications (FCM): receive notifications for new uploads and comments

-- Authentication tokens: Generate and refresh tokens for API access
+- Authentication tokens: generate and refresh tokens for API access

 Why MicroG Was Required

-Without MicroG installed, YouTube Vanced would work in a limited "logged out" mode — you could watch videos but could not access subscriptions, history, recommendations, or comments.
+Without MicroG installed, the app ran in a limited "logged out" mode.
+You could watch videos but had no subscriptions, history, recommendations, or comments.

 Vanced MicroG vs Google Play Services